-- All cash transactions of the value of more than rupees ten lakh or its equivalent in foreign currency. - All series of cash transactions integrally connected to each other which have been valued below rupees ten lakh or its equivalent in foreign currency where such series of transactions have taken place within a month and the aggregate value of such transactions exceeds rupees ten lakh. - All cash transactions, where forged or counterfeit currency notes or bank notes have been used as genuine and where any forgery of a valuable security has taken place. - All suspicious and unlawful transactions whether or not made in cash and by way of as mentioned in the Rules.
+- a) All cash transactions of the value of more than rupees ten lakh or its equivalent in foreign currency. - b) All series of cash transactions integrally connected to each other which have been valued below rupees ten lakh or its equivalent in foreign currency where such series of transactions have taken place within a month and the aggregate value of such transactions exceeds rupees ten lakh. - c) All cash transactions, where forged or counterfeit currency notes or bank notes have been used as genuine and where any forgery of a valuable security has taken place. - d) All suspicious and unlawful transactions whether or not made in cash and by way of as mentioned in the Rules. - e) Suspicious Transaction Reports (STR) - i) The Suspicious Transaction Report (STR) should be furnished within 7 days of arriving at a conclusion that any transaction, whether cash or non-cash, or a series of transactions integrally connected are of suspicious nature.
+The Principal Officer of the company shall record his reasons for treating any transaction or a series of transactions as suspicious.
+It should be ensured that there is no undue delay in arriving at such a conclusion once a suspicious transaction report is received from the company or any other branch office.
+Such report will be made available to the competent authorities on request. - ii) Further the company shall not put any restrictions on operations in the accounts where an STR has been made.
+The company and its employees shall keep the fact of furnishing of STR strictly confidential, as required under PML Rules.
+It should be ensured that there is no tipping off to the customer at any level.

-Information to be preserved:
+f) Information to be preserved:

-As per the RBI guidelines, the company maintains the following information in respect of transactions referred to in Rule 3
+As per the RBI guidelines, the company maintains the following information in respect of transactions referred to in Rule 3 g) Maintenance and Preservation of records:

-- the nature of the transactions - the amount of the transaction and the currency in which it was denominated - the date on which the transaction was conducted; - the parties to the transaction.
+- i) the nature of the transactions - ii) the amount of the transaction and the currency in which it was denominated - iii) the date on which the transaction was conducted; - iv) the parties to the transaction.